vbarbarosh/workflows/refresh-retry/README.md

 ## Reasoning

-Refreshing is simple.
-Just add a `refresh_at` column to indicate the time for the next refresh, and you're done.
+Refreshing is straightforward.
+Add a `refresh_at` column to indicate the time for the next refresh, and you're done.

 Retry is necessary between refreshes.
-If refreshes happen one after another, there would be no need to retry.
+If refreshes follow one after another, there would be no need to retry.

 So, retry is a mechanism that executes the refresh again before the next